Fat and blood vessels: growing old together?

 The role of DNA damage and metabolic remodeling cross-talk between vascular and adipose tissue ageing

 When we grow old we undergo changes in our metabolism in such way that our energy production pathways, such as mitochondrial respiration, damages our internal organs.
-Thus, it is hypothesised that changes in fat tissues, an energy depot, damages blood vessels, leading to diseases like infarctions, stroke and dementia.
+Thus, it is hypothesizes that changes in fat tissues, an energy depot, damages blood vessels, leading to diseases like infarctions, stroke and dementia.
 But bad blood vessel appear to damage fat tissue in return as well, creating a vicious circle.

 Summary